This article has been migrated to:

 Taking the Trail: Your Hand Luggage

-Your suitcase and major luggage will be packed away on the top of the bus.
+Your suitcase and major luggage will be stowed away on the top of the bus.
 Therefore, keep a hand luggage, such as small haversack, with you in the bus.
 Your hand luggage should contain some essential items which you will need along the way.
 These include:

 Your ID Card or Passport – When traveling the trail, you will need to present yourself to police outposts three times.
 Each time, you may be asked to present your ID Card or Passport, so keep this in your hand luggage with you in the bus.